 Take a look at the department's Instagram to see what innovations and creations our students have been working on.
 For content directly from our BA Fine Art students, please visit Sheffield Hallam Fine Art on Instagram.

 Course leaders and tutors

 You’ll have the opportunity to arrange a single or multiple work placement/s in between your second and third years.
 Placements give you real-world experience to prepare you for your future career.
 Previous students have worked in galleries with practising artists and in schools, while others have set up their own artist residency in Greece.
-You may also be able to work or study abroad with the possibility of funding (subject to the UK’s continued participation in the Erasmus+ programme following the Brexit transition period).
+You may also be able to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing scheme.

 You'll have many opportunities to take part in live projects, including exhibitions and events in the public domain.
 In the second and third year of the course, you’ll exhibit your work in a gallery, open to the public.

 We offer opportunities to go on study trips and visits in the UK and abroad – with free travel and accommodation for all mandatory field trips.
 These could include workshops, conferences or visits to practitioners’ studios, museums and special collections.
 You may further enhance your studies with optional field trips, though these will incur additional costs.
 Recently the course has visited the Venice Biennale and Berlin.
 These trips are valuable for the experience of seeing work first-hand and understanding the professional world of contemporary fine art.

 As our academic staff actively work in the professional art world, you can benefit from their connections and networks.
 You'll be able to attend regular guest lectures with leading artists, curators and thinkers.
 We have strong links with many local venues including the Yorkshire Sculpture Park, Site Gallery and artist-run studios and galleries such as Bloc Projects and S1, (some of which were set up by our graduates).
 These connections will help you gain experience by forging relationships and attending private views and events.